 EPICAL FRAMEWORK · NON-INTERCHANGEABLE SEQUENCE

-What it's for, no spin
+What it's worth, no spin